 MODERATOR | Lori Frank, Ph.D., Senior Vice President, Research, Policy, and Programs, The New York Academy of Medicine

 J. Michael Graglia, Co-Founder, Managing Director, SynGAP Research Fund

 Tammy McAllister, Operations Administrator, Center for Individualized Medicine, Mayo Clinic

-During this panel discussion on the future of pharmacogenomics, a patient harmed by severe side effects from an antibiotic will reflect on the shortcomings of one-size-fits-all prescribing practices; a provider of pharmacogenetic testing services will review data from a pilot program showing the clinical and economic advantages of selecting and dosing drugs based on each patient’s genetic characteristics; and the executive director of precision health at a leading health system will identify the obstacles still slowing the uptake of pharmacogenetic testing in clinical settings; and the head of the Personalized Medicine Coalition’s science policy initiatives discussed solutions that may help catalyze progress in the future.
+During this panel discussion on the future of pharmacogenomics, a patient harmed by severe side effects from an antibiotic reflected on the shortcomings of one-size-fits-all prescribing practices; the executive director of precision health at a leading health system identified the obstacles still slowing the uptake of pharmacogenetic testing in clinical settings; and the head of the Personalized Medicine Coalition’s science policy initiatives discussed solutions that may help catalyze progress in the future.

 MODERATOR | Cynthia A. Bens, Senior Vice President, Public Policy, Personalized Medicine Coalition

 Rachel Brummert, Patient Advocate; Communications Lead, American Society of Pharmacovigilance